tcberner/kde5/README.md

 kde5
 ====

-This repo is out of date -- please use the plasma5 branch of area51: http://area51.pcbsd.org/
+DO NOT USE THIS REPO ANY LONGER: This repo is out of date -- please use the plasma5 branch of area51: http://area51.pcbsd.org/